11 Best Shade Shrubs | What Thrives Where Sunlight Rarely Reaches

 American Beauties Hydrangea ‘Haas’ Halo’ Native Hydrangea Pollinator support 3-5ft H, Zones 3-9 Amazon

-Emerald Green Arborvitae Evergreen Tree Privacy hedge 18-20ft H, Zones 3-8 Amazon
+Emerald Arborvitae (DAS Farms) Evergreen Tree Privacy hedge, ships as starter Up to 15ft H, Zones 3-8 Amazon

 Green Velvet Boxwood Evergreen Shrub Foundation edging 2-3ft H, Zones 4-8 Amazon